Japanese

 I quickly figured out the key was to listen to what students want to learn and then find or create the most fun and motivating activities for them.
 Just like you learn the lyrics to a favourite song or the latest baseball statistics.
 You do it because it's fun.
 It becomes easy to learn.

 Then I spent 3 years teaching full time in 3 Japanese schools.
-That was really boring.
+At first that was really boring.
 Students were sleeping or not learning anything.
 So I become fluent in Japanese and began transforming my way of teaching for languages, English and International Understanding Education.
-After the Noble Prize gig I felt I had a responsibility to help.
+After the Nobel Prize gig I felt I had a responsibility to help.

 That's where I found out my way of teaching had a name: "Genki", Japanese for "fun", "exciting" and "full of life".